-The fair value of call and variable rate deposits, and fixed rate deposits is the amount shown in the Balance Sheet.
+The fair value of call and variable rate deposits, and fixed rate deposits is the amount shown in the Statement of Financial Position.

 Short term borrowings

 The carrying value of payables due to other financial institutions approximate their fair value as they are short term in nature and reprice frequently.